Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Akunda

 You know the *thunderclap* cantrip.
-Charisma, Intelligence or Wisdom is your spellcasting modifier fo this spell, chosen when gaining this blessing.
+Charisma, Intelligence or Wisdom is your spellcasting modifier for this spell, chosen when you gain this blessing.

 #### Blessing of Bethekk